-- Noted the forecast end of year position for the Cash Limit and General Reserves. - Noted the position on the Capital Programme and the Collection Funds in respect of Council Tax and Business Rates.

-Proposal for Changes to the Charging Policy for Non-Residential Social Care Services
+- Noted the forecast end of year position for the Cash Limit and General Reserves. - Noted the position on the Capital Programme and the Collection Funds in respect of Council Tax and Business Rates. - 8.
+Proposal for Changes to the Charging Policy for Non-Residential Social Care Services Cabinet Portfolio Holders Councillors Alan Napier and Lucy Hovvels Contact Paul Darby 03000 261930

-The Cabinet considered a joint report of the Corporate Director, Resources and the Corporate Director, Children and Adults Services which sought approval to begin consultation on proposed changes to the non-residential charging policy for people with disabilities who receive social care services.
+We have considered a joint report of the Corporate Director, Resources and the Corporate Director, Children and Adults Services which sought approval to begin consultation on proposed changes to the non-residential charging policy for people with disabilities who receive social care services.
 The proposed changes would apply to 'Disability Related Expenditure' disregards that are taken into account in calculating what is charged where clients are in receipt of 'Severe Disability Premium' payments and would bring the treatment of these clients in line with other local authorities.
 Subject to consultation, the proposed changes would be implemented for all new financial assessments processed after 1 October 2016, delivering approximately £1 million of savings as part of the Council's Medium Term Financial Plan (MTFP) across the period 2016/17 to 2019/20.